running-on-sunshine/hidden-joys/README.md

         - After the files are moved we need to change the file extensions.
             - /fullchain.pem -> .cert
             - /privatekey.pem -> .key
         - Next, to add these files to our AWS instance we used cyberduck.
 (We had to install it first from cyberduck.io)
+        - Open cyberduck
+            - Connect to AWS instance
-        - Using cyberduck, we added these files to a folder we created on our server titled certs
+            - Navigate to ubuntu folder and create a folder called certs
+            - Open the certs folder and add the .cert and .key files
         - After the certificates are on AWS, we reconfigured nginx with the following:
             - listen 443 ssl default_server;
             - listen [::]:443 ssl default_server;